mrkwapo/Harvard-CS50/README.md

 # Harvard CS50 - 2019 Problem Sets
 This repository contains my solutions to Harvard University's CS50 - Introduction to Computer Science.

-Each solution is grouped by problem set.
+Each problem is grouped by problem set.
 Click the problem set title to get details for that problem set.
-Click the solution name to view the code for that solution.
+Click the problem name to view the algorithm created to solve that problem.

-Problem sets 1-3 completed in C.
+Problem sets 1-3 are completed in C.

-Problem set 5 completed in Javascript, HTML & CSS.
+Problem set 5 is completed in Javascript, HTML & CSS.

-Problem sets 6 completed in Python.
+Problem set 6 is completed in Python.

 # Problem Sets